shishircsehstu/PhotoGallery/README.md

 }
 `
 # Architecture of HomeViewController
 In HomeViewController call the API for fetching data.
-After callback ImageUrlViewModel notify the model for grabing the propertise thet are should to show user.
+After callback ImageUrlViewModel notify the model for grabing propertise that are should be shown to user.

 # Which architecture is used